paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 ### Comforts

-> The comforts of home are cheerful companions.
+The comforts of home are cheerful companions.
 A wheel of cheese, a crusty bread, mead, wine, or a good smoke can make even the most dismal dungeon feel fine.

-If the party consumes a Comfort during Muster, they receive up to 4 bonus Party Hearts.
-The number of bonus Hearts depends on the cost (+1 : 1gp, +2 : 10gp, +3 : 100gp, +4 : 1000gp).
-There is no benefit from consuming multiple Comforts during the same Muster.
-Comforts are available in taverns, inns, and provisioners, or might be found.
+Comforts are provisions worth 10gp or more, such as fine wine, spices, or fresh game.
+You can purchase them in settlements or hunt for them in the wild.
+During Muster, the party gains +1 Party Heart for each different Comfort shared (max +4).

 ### 10 Item Slots